Sakaar-Sen/DiscordPay/README.md

 - Throughly test tokens other than $ETH if you wish to add them.
 - Change the fees collected address and the fees percentage (Currently set to 0.02%).

-# Reporting Bugs and Issues
+# Contributing
-If you encounter any bugs or have suggestions for improvements, please open an issue on the GitHub repository.
-Provide as much detail as possible, including steps to reproduce the issue and the expected behavior.
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.